stIncMale/stincmale.github.io/index.md

 ## [](#dead-code){:.section-link}{{ site.custom_title }} {#dead-code}
 A place where I share things (mostly those related to my profession) with humanity.
-Humanity … do I like it?
+Humanity &hellip; do I like it?
 Let's say, I have mixed feelings.
 I love [the song](https://youtu.be/0755SXCTCN0) though!

 The story behind the name {{ site.custom_title }} is straightforward: